-Ad by Pop, MessengerSpot, Best Media Converter, MessengerDeck - are some examples of other pieces of software within the adware category.
-It typically appears legitimate and useful.
-Users are tempted into download/installation with offers of a wide variety of functionalities.
-However, the advertised features are rarely operational.
-In fact, this is true of practically all PUAs.
-The sole purpose of unwanted applications is to generate revenue at user expense.
-Therefore, instead of delivering on any promises, PUAs can run intrusive ad campaigns, make modifications to browser settings, cause redirects and collect private data.
+Ad by Pop, MessengerSpot, Best Media Converter, and MessengerDeck are some examples of other software within the adware category, which typically seems legitimate and useful.
+Users are often tempted into download/installation with offers of a wide variety of functionality, however, the advertised features are rarely operational.
+In fact, this information is true of most PUAs.
+The sole purpose of these unwanted applications is to generate revenue at users' expense.
+Rather than delivering any real value, PUAs can run intrusive ad campaigns, make modifications to browser settings, cause redirects and collect private data.

 How did Free Package Tracker Plus install on my computer?

-Some PUAs (e.g. Free Package Tracker Plus) have "official" promotional websites, from which they can be downloaded.
-These apps can also be downloaded/installed together with other programs.
-This deceptive marketing method of packing ordinary software with unwanted or malicious additions - is called "bundling".
-By rushing through download/installation processes (e.g. by ignoring terms, skipping steps and sections, etc.) - users risk unintentionally allowing bundled content into their devices.
+Some PUAs (including Free Package Tracker Plus) have "official" promotional websites, from which they can be downloaded.
+These apps can also be downloaded/installed with other programs.
+This deceptive marketing method of packing normal software with unwanted or malicious additions is called "bundling".
+By rushing through download/installation processes (e.g. ignoring terms, skipping steps and sections, etc.), many users risk unintentionally allowing bundled content into their devices.
 Intrusive ads can infiltrate PUAs into systems as well.
-Once clicked on, they can execute scripts to download/install such applications without user consent.
+Once clicked, they can execute scripts to download/install them applications without users' consent.

-It is recommended to research software before download/installation and/or purchase.
+You are advised to research all software before download/installation and/or purchase.
 All downloads must be done from official and verified sources.
-Untrustworthy channels, e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - often offer deceptive and/or bundled content.
-When downloading/installing, it is important to read terms, explore all available options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, features, etc. Intrusive adverts typically appear legitimate and harmless, however they redirect to various questionable webpages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with such advertisements/redirects of this kind, users must inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins from it.
+Untrusted channels such as unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer deceptive and bundled content.
+When downloading/installing, it is important to read the terms, explore all available options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, features, etc. Intrusive ads typically seem legitimate and harmless, however, they can redirect to various dubious web pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter advertisements/redirects of this kind, inspect the system and immediately remove all suspect applications and browser extensions/plug-ins.
 If your computer is already infected with Free Package Tracker Plus, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this adware.